NUE-PSK Digital Modem

 · NUE-PSK Digital Modem with firmware version 4.00 or higher installed.

-Single-Side-Band transceiver operating in SSB USB or DIGITAL mode – NOT CW MODE!
+Single-Side-Band transceiver operating in SSB USB or in DIGITAL modes – or use CW Digital Mode on the modem to use with your CW rig!

 Reasonably strong CW signal preferably keyed by a PC or a good quality keyer.